rmateus/stochastic-optimization/README.md

 - scipy
 - pandas
 - plotly.express
-- yfinance
+- yfinance (for AssetSelling)
+- osmnx (for StochasticShortestPath)
+- networkx (for StochasticShortestPath)

 ## Included Problem Models

 This is work in progress.
-For now, new models exist for `AssetSelling` and `MedicalDecisionDiabetes`.
+For now, new models exist for
+- `AssetSelling`
+- `MedicalDecisionDiabetes`
+- `StochasticShortestPath_static`

 Further models will be added in the future.
 The other folders contain the models from the original repository [https://github.com/wbpowell328/stochastic-optimization].

 There is an `ipynb`-file in each problem folder which is the starting point for running the models.